Lakelands railway station: Bus

 Lakelands station has a bus interchange with eight bus stands.
 It is forecast that 25 percent of passengers will arrive at the station via bus in 2031.
 Bus services in the Rockingham/Mandurah area are operated by Transdev WA under contract.

 Five bus routes serve Lakelands station.
 Route 574 links to Warnbro station, passing through Madora Bay, Singleton, Golden Bay, Secret Harbour, Port Kennedy before arriving at Warnbro.
 Routes 584, 585 and 586 links to Mandurah station, passing through Madora Bay, Meadow Springs, San Remo, Silver Sands and Greenfields.
 Route 577 goes approximately 1 km east through Lakelands.

-The busiest of these routes, the 574 and 585, has a 10-minute frequency during peak and 30 minute frequency outside peak.
-The other routes have a 20-minute frequency during peak and a 30 or 60 minute frequency outside peak.
-Three of these routes, the 574, 584 and 585, operate via Lakelands Shopping Centre, which is about 1 km west of Lakelands station.
+The busiest of the routes, the 574 and 585, have a 10-minute frequency during peak and a 30-minute frequency outside peak.
+The other routes have a 20-minute frequency during peak and a 30- or 60-minute frequency outside peak.
+Three of the routes, the 574, 584 and 585, operate via Lakelands Shopping Centre, which is about 1 km west of Lakelands station.
 Rail replacement bus services operate as route 909.